TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-09-02-Project-Summary.md

 # Project Aim

-The main aim of the project is to improve the current model stack of deep learning models, in terms of inference speed with minimum loss of precision, for autonomous driving applications.
+The main aim of this project is to improve the current model stack of deep learning models, in terms of inference speed with minimum loss of precision, for autonomous driving applications.
 JdeRobot organization has created [Behavior Metrics](https://jderobot.github.io/BehaviorMetrics/), a tool for comparing deep learning architectures for autonomous driving on different circuits with the support of Gazebo and Ros Noetic.
-The organization also provide another tool called [DeepLearningStudio](https://jderobot.github.io/DeepLearningStudio/), which has datasets and model implementations for training deep learning models.
-I have used the available tools and techniques such as TensorRT, Quantization, Pruning, and varients to optimize the current model stack available in both PyTorch and TensorFlow framework.
+The organization also provides another tool called [DeepLearningStudio](https://jderobot.github.io/DeepLearningStudio/), which has datasets and model implementations for training deep learning models.
+I have used the available tools and techniques such as TensorRT, Quantization, Pruning, and variants to optimize the current model stack available in both PyTorch and TensorFlow framework.

 # Contributions

-The first three week for community bonding, involves a lot of working in solving issues and adding new features.
+The first three weeks of the community bonding period involved working on solving issues and adding new features.
-This initial work helped to set the base for further development and experimentation in coding period.
-The following issues and PR's are created and mergerd during and before that period.
+This initial work helped to set the base for further development and experimentation in the coding period.
+The following issues and PRs have been created and merged during and before that period.

 * Issue [Replicating DeepestLSTMTinyPilotNet model from Tensorflow to PyTorch framework #37](https://github.com/JdeRobot/DeepLearningStudio/issues/37) solved by [Replicate DeepestLSTMTinyPilotNet model from Tensorflow to PyTorch framework #40](https://github.com/JdeRobot/DeepLearningStudio/pull/40)
 * New feature - [Add support files for DeepestLSTMTinyPilotNet pytorch model #335](https://github.com/JdeRobot/BehaviorMetrics/pull/335)